vikas-0/GeekyHub/content/post/using-one-signal-with-react-js/index.md

 {{< figure src="chromedevtool.png" title="We can see that the worker is loaded, and the test push message object is logged in the console." width="500px">}}

 ## OneSignal Integration
 The first few steps are pretty straightforward.
-Create an OneSignal account, then create a new website and choose custom code and fill site setup form as shown *(Assuming we will be serving on port 5000)*.
+Create a OneSignal account, create a new website, choose custom code, and fill in the site setup form as shown *(assuming we will be serving on port 5000)*.
 {{< figure src="onesignal-setting.png">}}

-Post this step; we'll get a zip file (Web SDK) containing service workers to download.
-We'll have extract files `OneSignalSDKWorker.js` , `OneSignalSDKUpdaterWorker.js` and put them inside the public folder.
+After this step, we'll get a downloadable ZIP file (Web SDK) containing service workers.
+We'll extract `OneSignalSDKWorker.js` and `OneSignalSDKUpdaterWorker.js` and put them inside the public folder.

-And then finally we'll get the custom code.
+Finally, we'll get the custom code.
 {{< figure src="onesignalcustomcode.png">}}

 The first script tag will be placed in `public/index.html`.